goauthentik/authentik/website/integrations/services/github-enterprise-cloud/index.md

 ![Screenshot showing populated GitHub enterprise SAML settings](ghec_saml_settings.png)

-Once these fields are populated, you can use the `Test SAML configuation` button to test the authentication flow.
+Once these fields are populated, you can use the `Test SAML configuration` button to test the authentication flow.
 If the flow completes successfully, you will see a green tick next to the Test button.

 Scroll down to hit the `Save` button below.